 The Nixon Presidential Library recently reopened the museum after a $15 million redesign of the permanent galleries.
 Guests can now experience a state-of-the-art learning environment that inspires critical thinking about the life and career of our 37th president and his era.

-The Richard Nixon Presidential Library and Museum is one of fourteen Presidential Libraries operated by the National Archives and Records Administration.
+The Richard Nixon Presidential Library and Museum is one of fifteen Presidential Libraries operated by the National Archives and Records Administration.
 It is open year round with the exception of Thanksgiving Day, Christmas Day and New Year's Day.
 The Museum is fully handicapped accessible.

 For more information about museum visitor hours and researcher hours, call 714-983-9120 or go to www.nixonlibrary.gov.

 Richard Nixon Presidential Library and Museum 18001 Yorba Linda Blvd, Yorba Linda, CA 92886